 Money worries can make you feel stressed and anxious, which in time may affect your mental health.
-If you need advice, contact Mind (0300 123 3393, mind.org.uk) or the Scottish Association for Mental Health (0344 800 0550, samh.org.uk) if you live in Scotland.
+If you need advice, contact Mind (0300 123 3393, mind.org.uk) or the Scottish Association for Mental Health (0344 800 0550, samh.org.uk).
 You can also use the online Mental Health and Money Advice service (mentalhealthandmoneyadvice.org).